dev-jam/opensesame-plugin-parallel_port_trigger/README.md

 OpenSesame Plug-in: Parallel Port Trigger
 ==========

-*An OpenSesame Plug-in for sending stimulus synchronization triggers through the parallel port to data acquisition systems.*
+*An OpenSesame plug-in for sending stimulus synchronization triggers through the parallel port to data acquisition systems.*

-Copyright, 2021, Bob Rosbag
+Copyright, 2022, Bob Rosbag

 Contributions: Code is based on the work of Per Sederberg.
 Debugged and polished by Edwin Dalmaijer.